AGE OF DIAGNOSIS 10

-Now in his tenth professional season, the all-rounder grew up in an athletic family in a small village in Finland.
+Now in his 11th professional season, the all-rounder grew up in an athletic family in a small village in Finland.
 Henttala earned his first professional podium in 2014 when he sprinted to second place from a two-man break at the Finnish National Road Race Championship.
 In 2016, Henttala took seventh on Stage 1 of Brazil’s Volta Ciclística Internacional do Rio Grande do Sul.
 Additional career highlights include ninth on Stage 2 of the Tour de Filipinas (2015) and finishing just off the podium in fourth place at the 2017 Finnish National Road Race Championship.

 A busy 2019 racing program was highlighted with a sixth-place finish on Stage 6 of the Tour du Rwanda, strong performances in California and Estonia, and a top 10 finish at the Finnish National Road Race Championship before a disrupted 2020 season due to Covid-19.
 Nevertheless Henttala still managed to complete 4,000km of racing and third place at the nationals.

 At the age of 10, Henttala had just begun racing when he started exhibiting typical diabetes symptoms.
 His father, who also has type 1 diabetes, immediately noticed the signs.
 Thanks to Henttala’s familiarity with diabetes and his father’s athletic lifestyle, he resumed playing sports immediately following his diagnosis.

 In his youth, Henttala hid his diabetes from his teammates because he feared monitoring it during a ride would slow everyone down.
 Now that he rides with a team composed exclusively of riders with type 1 diabetes, he finds it reassuring to be with a group that can relate to the condition.
 Thanks to the camaraderie, Henttala says his diabetes management has improved.

 For Henttala, riding in races he watched on TV during his childhood is a dream realized.
-The 30-year-old always imagined being a pro athlete, but never thought he would be where he is today because of diabetes.
+The 31-year-old always imagined being a pro athlete, but never thought he would be where he is today because of diabetes.
 When he isn’t training, Henttala likes hanging out with his wife and young son, spending time with friends and playing the guitar.

 - 3rd – National Championships Finland, Road Race